-Musician, singer.
-Moby was born as Richard Melville Hall on September 11, 1965, in Harlem, New York.
-However, his parents felt that such a grand name was unsuited for such a small, fragile child and instead decided to call him Moby, after the eponymous whale from Herman Melville's classic novel.
-In fact, as suggested by his middle name, Herman Melville is actually Moby's great-great-grand-uncle.
-"I've tried to read the book several times," Moby says of Moby Dick.
-"But I never quite got through it."
+Moby was born Richard Melville Hall on September 11, 1965, in Harlem, New York.
+However, his parents felt that such a grand name was unsuited for such a small, fragile child, and thusly decided to call him Moby, after the eponymous whale from Herman Melville's classic novel.
+In fact (and as suggested by his middle name), Herman Melville is actually Moby's great-great-great-great uncle.
+"I've tried to read the book several times," Moby has said of the legendary novel Moby Dick, "but I never quite got through it."

-When Moby was born his mother, Elizabeth McBride Warner-Hall, was a student, and his father, James Hall, was a young lecturer in the chemistry department at Columbia University.
+When Moby was born, his mother, Elizabeth McBride Warner-Hall, was a student, and his father, James Hall, was a young lecturer in the chemistry department at Columbia University.
 Theirs was a troubled marriage and, when Moby's father died in an alcohol-related car crash in 1967, some hypothesized that the accident was a suicide.
-Moby was 2 years old when he lost his father and his mother, who was then only 23 years old, moved the family to Darien, Connecticut.
-There, his maternal grandparents could help raise him while his mother finished her college degree.
+Moby was just 2 years old when he lost his father.
+Soon after his father's death, Moby's mother, who was then only 23 years old, moved the family to Darien, Connecticut.
+There, Moby's maternal grandparents helped raise him while his mother finished her college degree.

-With his mother and grandmother both working full time, Moby was often left to his own devices.
-"I spent a lot of time by myself," he remembered.
-"And a lot of time was spent at my grandmother's house which was rambling and old and had big overgrown gardens, so there were a lot of places to get lost and entertain myself.
+With his mother and grandmother both working full-time, Moby was often left to his own devices.
+"I spent a lot of time by myself," he once said of his childhood, "and a lot of time was spent at my grandmother's house which was rambling and old and had big overgrown gardens, so there were a lot of places to get lost and entertain myself.
 I am grateful that as a little boy I had lots of strange and interesting places to play."

-Moby also developed a love of music from a young age as was encouraged by his mother, who was an avid record collector and pianist.
+Moby also developed a love of music from a young age, as was encouraged by his mother, an avid record collector and pianist.
 "She used to play me a lot of different stuff," Moby later said.
 "Some of it was very weird classical stuff, not the usual thing for a young child to listen to.
 But this became a huge influence on me when I was growing up."
-Moby started playing music himself at the age of 9, when he began classical guitar and music theory lessons.
-He attended Darien High School, where he and several friends formed a band called The Vatican Commandoes and released an EP entitled Hit Squad for God.
-Later in high school he joined another band, called Awol.
+Moby began playing music himself at the age of 9, when he began classical guitar and music theory lessons.
+He attended Darien High School, where he and several friends formed a band called the Vatican Commandoes and released an EP, Hit Squad for God.
+Later in high school, he joined a new band, Awol.

-Asked what he strives to achieve in his music, Moby answers that he wants to make music that not only entertains but performs a function.
-"Music can always serve a role in people's lives when it's emotional and warm and inviting and beautiful," he says.
+Asked what he strives to achieve through his music, Moby says that he wants to make music that not only entertains, but performs a function.
+"Music can always serve a role in people's lives when it's emotional and warm and inviting and beautiful," he said.
 And while he does not fear the day when he is no longer a celebrity, Moby readily admits that he enjoys indulging in the spoils of fame.
-"I hope that when I find myself no longer a public figure, which could be in six months or two weeks or 10 years or whenever, I can give it up gracefully and not be bitter," he says.
-"But for now sometimes it's fun indulging in the pitfalls a little bit."
+"I hope that when I find myself no longer a public figure, which could be in six months or two weeks or 10 years, or whenever, I can give it up gracefully and not be bitter," he said.
+"But for now, sometimes it's fun indulging in the pitfalls a little bit."